Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Stylebreeder Dataset

 \subsection{Text Prompts}

 We collect both positive and negative text prompts for each image in our dataset.
 The average prompt length is 60 words, as shown in Fig. \ref{fig:dataset_summary} (b).
 Common words in positive prompts, such as `painting', `realistic', and `digital', reveal semantic information about the desired styles of images (see Fig. \ref{fig:dataset_summary} (c)) while common words in negative prompts like `ugly' and `deformed' indicate the undesired features of the generated images (see Fig. \ref{fig:dataset_summary} (d)).
-Furthermore, we observed that users often incorporate artist names in their text prompts to specify desired styles, a common practice employed by generative art community.
-To quantify this trend, we conducted an analysis using BERT NER \cite{tjong-kim-sang-de-meulder-2003-introduction} to identify unique artist names in the dataset.
-Our findings highlighted a significant occurrence of artist names, with top mentions including `Ilya Kuvshinov', a Russian illustrator, featured in 208K text prompts, and `Akihiko Yoshida', a Japanese video game artist, appearing in 81K prompts.
-Given that these artists may not permit the use of their artistic styles, we offer a form on our website allowing artists to opt out, ensuring their styles are not replicated without their consent, as outlined in Section \ref{sec:limitations}.
+Furthermore, we observe that users often incorporate artist names in their text prompts to specify desired styles, a common practice employed by the generative art community.
+To quantify this trend, we analyze using BERT NER \cite{tjong-kim-sang-de-meulder-2003-introduction} to identify unique artist names in the dataset.
+Our findings highlight a significant occurrence of artist names, with top mentions including `Ilya Kuvshinov', a Russian illustrator, featured in 208K text prompts, and `Akihiko Yoshida', a Japanese video game artist, appearing in 81K prompts.
+Given that these artists may not permit the use of their artistic styles, we offer a form on our website allowing artists to opt-out, ensuring their styles are not replicated without their consent, as outlined in Section \ref{sec:limitations}.